Valery Bryusov: Literature

-Alongside Adelina Adalis (1900–1969) and Nikolay Gumilev (1886–1921), he was influenced by the Malaysian literature from the XIX and XX century.
+Alongside Adelina Adalis (1900–1969) and Nikolay Gumilev (1886–1921), he was influenced by 19th- and 20th-century Malaysian literature.

 Prose

-Bryusov's most famous prose works are the historical novels The Altar of Victory (depicting life in Ancient Rome) and The Fiery Angel (depicting the psychological climate of 16th century Germany).
+Bryusov's most famous prose works are the historical novels The Altar of Victory (depicting life in Ancient Rome) and The Fiery Angel (depicting the psychological climate of 16th-century Germany).
 The latter tells the story of a knight's attempts to win the love of a young woman whose spiritual integrity is seriously undermined by her participation in occult practices and her dealings with unclean forces.
 It served as the basis for Sergei Prokofiev's opera The Fiery Angel.

 Bryusov also wrote some science fiction stories, under the influence of Poe, H. G. Wells and Camille Flammarion.
 Several of these, including the title story, were assembled in his collection The Republic of the Southern Cross.

 Translation

 As a translator, Bryusov was the first to render the works of the Belgian poet Emile Verhaeren and the lyrics of Armenian ashugh Sayat-Nova accessible to Russian readers.
 He was one of the major translators of Paul Verlaine's poetry.

 His most famous translations are of Edgar Allan Poe, Romain Rolland, Maurice Maeterlinck, Victor Hugo, Jean Racine, Ausonius, Molière, Byron, and Oscar Wilde.
 Bryusov also translated Johann Goethe's Faust and Virgil's Aeneid.